 Also there are records dated September 15, 1635, provide a glimpse into the company's business at the time of Enchu's death.
 The documents include a list of 20 types of confectionery that Toraya served to the Empress Meisho on the occasion of her visit to her father's court of retirement.

-An illustrated wagashi design book written during the Edo Period (1603-1868)
+Illustrated wagashi design books created during the Edo Period (1603-1867)

 By the late 17th century, the Toraya name had became well known to feudal lords in many provinces including some prominent historical figures.
 Sales records from 1699 show that Toraya's business was thriving.